Face – Nose Surgery (Rhinoplasty) Detail Pageadmin2018-09-03T22:07:00+00:00

 The best candidates for rhinoplasty are people who are looking for improvement, not perfection, in the way they look.
 If you’re physically healthy, psychologically stable, and realistic in your expectations, you may be a good candidate.

-Before surgery, these rhinoplasty patients have large, slightly hanging noses, with a hump and an enlarged tip.
+Before Rhinoplasty, these nose surgery patients have large, slightly hanging noses, with a hump and an enlarged tip.

 Rhinoplasty can be performed to meet aesthetic goals or for reconstructive purposes such as correcting birth defects or breathing problems.
 Age is also be a consideration.
 Dr. Obi does not perform nose surgery on young children or teenagers until after they’ve completed their growth years; around 14 or 15 for girls, a bit later for boys.
 When considering nose surgery for your teenager, It’s important to make absolutely sure that they are firmly committed to receiving this procedure and that it is what they want.